jariperttunen/HowTo/MacPorts.md

 ## Some installations with macports
 I have managed to install these ports below including their dependencies.
-Major macOS updates may break ports (e.g. qt4).
+Major macOS updates may break ports (e.g. qt4 seems to be sensitive).

 + sudo port install emacs-mac-app
 + sudo port install cvs